Trump's absurd olive branch offer to NFL protesters

 Third, and most importantly, I think Trump is pursuing a political agenda — breaking the Democrats’ stranglehold on the black vote, especially the black male vote.
 Trump already has reason to believe he can make inroads with black male voters.
 The strength of the economy and the force of his personality are on his side.

-Delivering clemency for African-American icons like Jack Johnson and Muhammad Ali (if it were possible) should add to Trump’s appeal to black makes.
+Delivering clemency for African-American icons like Jack Johnson and Muhammad Ali (if it were possible) should add to Trump’s appeal to black males.
 So would clemency for thousands of African-American criminals.

 Trump doesn’t want to alienate his base, though.
 That’s why he insists that NFL players should have to come on the field and engage in expression they say violates their beliefs.